 How no-penalty CDs can improve your finances

-No-penalty CDs allow you to earn a fixed APY and generally don’t impose a penalty for withdrawals after about the first week, a useful feature should a financial emergency arise.
+No-penalty CDs generally don’t impose a penalty for early withdrawal after six to seven days of funding the account.
+This is a convenient feature if a financial emergency arises.

 Pros and cons of no-penalty CDs